 ✔️ I do not publish reviews of 3.5 stars or less.
 I will complete a review and send to the requestor but it will not be posted.

 ✔️ I post reviews on Instagram @BooklyMatters, www.booklymatters.com, amazon (US) (and CA where appropriate), Twitter, and Goodreads.
 Although I have been successful so far, Amazon does not always accept all reviews submitted, so I cannot guarantee a posting.

 ✔️ I accept ARCs in paperback (preferred) or digital.
 Kindle is my preferred e-format.

-✔️ I accept book review requests up to 2 months in advance of when I expect my schedule will permit completing the review.
+✔️ I accept book review requests as long as 3 – 6 months in advance of when I expect my schedule will permit completing the review .
 For special timing requests, please discuss in advance.
 As all book reviewers can attest, our TBR lists are very long and it’s not always possible to accommodate all desired timings.

 |⭐️⭐️⭐️ 1/2||A good book and an enjoyable read for its genre.|